- 19 minute read

 Failure to address the Home Office’s allegations can result in revocation of your licence, meaning you can no longer lawfully employ Tier 2 workers and any existing Tier 2 employees will have to find alternative sponsored employment or leave the UK.
 The operational, financial and reputational implications can be devastating.

-We have a specialist team of sponsor licence solicitors who work with sponsors to resolve licence suspensions, dealing with the Home Office and advising on how to prevent future compliance issues from arising.
+DavidsonMorris are specialists in all aspects of sponsor licences and managing immigration compliance risks.
+We have a specialist team of sponsor licence lawyers who work with sponsors to resolve licence suspensions, dealing with the Home Office and advising on how to prevent future compliance issues from arising.